International Business Contracts

-Although embarrassing, a social miscue like toasting with the “wrong” glass is likely the least of your worries when doing business in different countries.
+A social miscue like toasting with the “wrong” glass, although embarrassing, is likely the least of your worries when doing business overseas.
 Contracts are tricky, foreign laws can puzzle even the most educated American attorney, and a language barrier can throw a wrench into everything from casual conversation to trade agreements.

 “Even though we know at some intellectual level that things will be different when we go to a foreign country,” says Rich Cicchillo, a mergers, acquisitions, and joint ventures attorney at Kilpatrick Townsend in Atlanta, “we sort of automatically still revert to assuming that deals are done and businesses are run the same in other places as they are here, or that our method of doing it is self-evidently better and they should follow the way we do it.”